GISDev01/tweets-nlp-elasticsearch/README.md

 https://elasticsearch-py.readthedocs.io/en/master/api.html

-After filling in your Twitter API credentials in the config.py, you can let the script run for a few minutes and load up the Index in Elasticsearch.
+After filling in your Twitter API credentials in the config.yaml (rename the config.yaml.template to config.yaml), you can let the script run for a few minutes and load up the Index in Elasticsearch.
 After some data is loaded up in Elasticsearch, try a few URLs like this:

 http://localhost:9200/twitteranalysis/_search?q=python